UNIZAR-30246-WebEngineering/tutorials/urlshortener-kotlin/README.md

 }
 ```

-Run it now and you have a working shortener endpoint at port 8080.
+Run it now, and you will have a working shortener endpoint at port 8080.
 Let's test it:

 ```bash
 http -v --form POST localhost:8080 url=http://www.unizar.es/